 American consumers, businesses, and farms spend $218 billion, or 1.3% of their gross domestic product, growing, processing, and disposing of food that is never eaten.
 On average, businesses are taking a $74 billion loss on food waste every year.

 Their research also shows that 43% of food wasted by weight – 27 million tons every year – occurs at home.
-American consumers are spending $144 billion dollars each year on food that they ultimately just throw in the trash.
+The average American household family of four throws out about $1,600 in produce annually.

 Impact of food waste on the environment

 A 2013 FAO (Food and Agriculture Organization of the United Nations) report was able to discern a clear pattern in food waste at the global level.
-While middle and higher-income regions showed greater food loss and waste during the downstream phase or at the consumption level, developing countries were more likely to lose or waste food at the upstream phase due to lack of proper harvest techniques and infrastructure.
+While middle and higher-income regions showed greater food loss and waste during the downstream phase (at the consumption level), developing countries were more likely to lose or waste food at the upstream phase due to a lack of proper harvest techniques and infrastructure.

-It goes without saying that the later food is wasted along the chain, the greater its environmental impact, because then we also have to take into consideration the energy and natural resources expended in processing, transporting, storing, and cooking it.
+The later the food is wasted along the chain, the greater its environmental impact because then we also have to take into consideration the energy and natural resources expended in processing, transporting, storing, and cooking it.
 If it was included in a list of countries ranked according to their greenhouse emissions, food waste would come in the third spot, right after the U.S. and China.

 Food waste that ends up in landfills produces a large amount of methane – a more powerful greenhouse gas than even CO2.
-For the uninitiated, excess amounts of greenhouse gases such as methane, CO2 and chloroflurocarbons absorb infrared radiation and heat up the earth’s atmosphere, causing global warming and climate change.
+For the uninitiated, excess amounts of greenhouse gases such as methane, CO2, and chlorofluorocarbons absorb infrared radiation and heat up the earth’s atmosphere, causing global warming and climate change.

-With agriculture accounting for 70 percent of the water used throughout the world, food waste also represents a great waste of fresh water and groundwater resources.
-It is said that a volume of water roughly three times the volume of Lake Geneva (21.35 cubic miles) is used just to produce food that is not eaten.
-By throwing out two pounds of beef, you are essentially wasting 50,000 liters of water that were used to produce that meat.
-In the same way, nearly 1,000 liters of water are wasted when you pour one glass of milk down the drain.
+With agriculture accounting for 70 percent of the water used throughout the world, food waste also represents a significant waste of freshwater and groundwater resources.
+It is said that the water used to produce just the food that is not eaten each year is three times the volume of Lake Geneva in Switzerland (with a total water volume of 21 cubic miles).
+By throwing out one kilogram of beef, you are essentially wasting 25,000 liters of water that were used to produce that meat.
+In the same way, over 1,000 liters of water are wasted when you pour one liter of milk down the drain.

 What can be done to tackle food waste?

-As FAO director Jose Graziano da Silva says, in addition to the environmental imperative to tackle food waste, there is also a moral one.
-How can we simply let so much food go waste when millions of people around the world go hungry every day?
+In 2020, FAO director Jose Graziano da Silva said, “in addition (to) the environmental imperative, there is a moral one: We simply cannot allow one-third of all the food we produce to go to waste when 870 million people go hungry every day.”

 To stop food waste, changes have to be brought in at every stage of the process – from farmers and food processors to supermarkets and individual customers.
 As a first step, priority should be given to balancing production with demand.
-This translates to lesser use of natural resources to produce food that is not needed.
+This translates to lesser use of natural resources to produce surplus food that will rot in the field.

 Large restaurants, supermarkets, retail outlets, and individual consumers can also reduce their “food footprint” by identifying where waste occurs and taking steps to tackle the same, much like the City of San Diego did in January of 2022.
 Fruits which are misshaped or “ugly” are not necessarily bad and can still be bought and used in dishes like soups.